Ahmad-Alzamer/springboot_mcp_ollama/rest/README.md

 # Todo
 1. look into using CassandraChatMemoryMessage to keep message in Cassandra DB for 1 day only but you can keep as much as you want.

+# Note
+added option to use openAI as the AI's LLM model this is done by introducing two profiles:
+1. ollama
+2. openai

+if you want to use openai, then you need to provide the openAI key in the env var ``openai_api_key``